-- Some researchers and sponsors feel there are unnecessary barriers and burdens in ethics review, leading to added bureaucracy and longer review timelines.
+- some researchers and sponsors feel there are unnecessary barriers and burdens in ethics review, leading to added bureaucracy and longer review timelines

-- Members of the public want us to make better use of committee members’ expertise and time.
+- members of the public want us to make better use of committee members’ expertise and time.

 - introduce a tool to support researchers to think more ethically from initial research idea, to the conduct of the study and beyond

 - use ethics review by expert Research Ethics Service staff